-Included below is a wonderful chart that contains the top 20 health benefits of magnesium.
-Some of these health benefits include remedying sleeplessness and insomnia, calming the nerves, strengthening the heart, lowering blood pressure, supporting the bones, relieving headaches and soothing PMS.
+Some of magnesium’s proven health benefits include remedying sleeplessness and insomnia, calming the nerves, strengthening the heart, lowering blood pressure, supporting the bones, relaxing muscles and relieving headaches.

 Magnesium for Sleep